Singularity formation for Burgers equation with transverse viscosity: Analysis of the vertical axis

 \end{proposition}

 The rest of the subsection is devoted to the proof of Proposition \ref{pr:bootstrap2}.
 In what follows we assume that $g$ solves \fref{eq:f} and satisfies the bounds of Proposition \ref{pr:bootstrap2} on some time interval $[s_0,s_1]$, and perform modulation and energy estimates to improve those bounds.
 Proposition \ref{pr:bootstrap2} is then proved at the end of the subsection.
-First, from the Sobolev bootstrap bounds one deduces pointwise bounds.

 \begin{lemma}